ndewakar/ndewakar/README.md

 Hello! 👋  My name is Neil Dewakar.
-I am a brother, son and friend - Passionate about continuous improvement, so that I can best help and collaborate with others.
+I am a brother, son and friend - Passionate about continuous self-improvement, so that I can best help and collaborate with others.
 I am always looking for new experiences, challenges and ideas to push my boundaries, and I hope my profile can do the same for you.

 <div id="badges"> <a href="https://www.linkedin.com/in/neil-dewakar-785233113/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=red" alt="LinkedIn Badge"/>